Equita are one of the largest and most established debt enforcement agencies in the UK.

 - Evicting squatters, trespassers, protestors and travellers from private land

-Can they send Bailiffs to my house?
+Can Equita send Bailiffs to my house?

-In some cases, if court action has been taken and your debts are still due then the courts may appoint Equita Bailiffs to recover property and assets to the value of the debt.
+In some cases, if court action has been taken and your debts are still due then the courts may appoint Bailiffs to recover property and assets to the value of the debt.

-Can Equita Bailiffs Break into My House?
+Can Their Bailiffs Break into My House?

 The chances of Bailiffs being able to enter your property are quite rare.
 They can only do this if a Liability Order has been issued against you by a magistrate on behalf of the local authority.
 If you are a business then there would need to be an unpaid fine from a Magistrate, County Court or High Court.